mephisto83/a-frame-components/docs/menu-container.md

 ## Conclusion

-The `a-gui-menu-container` component provides a flexible and easy-to-use solution for adding interactive menus to A-Frame-based VR experiences.
+The `a-menu-container` component provides a flexible and easy-to-use solution for adding interactive menus to A-Frame-based VR experiences.
 By leveraging its customizable properties and listening to its events, developers can create intuitive and immersive VR interfaces.